imranomar/djano-docker/README.md

 # djano-docker
 A simple docker setup for Djano ( that works )
-# note below command will do the build also
+# note below command will do the build also. for windows leave out the 'sudo' bit
 sudo docker compose run web django-admin startproject composeexample .

 # list the contents